-You may be calling it a data governance policy or an information management policy, but whatever you call it, the policy remains critical to helping your organisation achieve its strategic objectives.
+A data governance policy is critical to helping your organisation achieve its strategic objectives.
 Data is the fuel that keeps your organisations moving.
-Whether it’s the confidential information of your suppliers and contractors, publically available information, or the personal information of your customers, the one underlying fact is that information has great value to your organisation.
-Having a data governance policy in place shows that your organisation appreciates the value of information, and is a useful tool for extracting the value out of that data.
+Whether it’s the confidential information of your suppliers and contractors, publically available information, or the personal information of your customers, the one underlying fact is that data has great value to your organisation.
+Having a data governance policy in place shows that your organisation appreciates the value of data, and is a useful tool for extracting the value out of that data.
 You may be calling it an information management policy, but that is something a little different.
 It relates more to information in the form of records.

 As many organisations transition from King III to King IV, their governing bodies realise that they need to have data governance policies as part of implementing King IV.
 A good data governance policy allows your organisation’s governing body to set the direction for how management, and the rest of the people in the organisation, will handle information when carrying out their functions.
 King IV places the responsibility on the governing body to create a culture in the organisation where not only information but technology as well, are part of that organisation’s intellectual capital and are handled in a way that creates value for the organisation.